GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

    ![](./pics/bot_4.png)

 1. The bot will appear and you can search for the utterences.
+First the chat could be blank, please type something for eg. HI and send.

    ![](./pics/bot_5.png)

+1. Try sending the bots different ways of searching pictures.
+What happens when you say "send me pictures of water" or "show me dog pics"?
+Try some other ways of asking for, sharing and ordering pictures.

+1. If you send "show me dog pics".Then the output will be like the images below :-

 If you have extra time, see if there are things LUIS isn't picking up on that you expected it to.
 Maybe now is a good time to go to luis.ai, [review your endpoint utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/label-suggested-utterances), and retrain/republish your model.